 DEFINITIONS: Any definitions listed in the following table apply to this document only.
 Performing Animals Defined as any animal trained and displayed solely for the purpose of entertaining.
 Wild Animals Defined as any animals normally found in the wild and not under normal circumstances domesticated by humans (including but not limited to big cats, elephants, bears, giraffes).
-Domestic Animals Defined as any of the various animals thatwhich have been domesticated by humans, so as to commonly live and breed in a tame condition (including but not limited to dogs, horses and farm animals).
+Defined as any of the various animals that which have be domesticated by humans, so as to commonly live and breed a tame condition (including but not limited to dogs, horses a farm animals).